ErikBjare/gptme/README.md

 ## 🎥 Demos

 > [!NOTE]
-> These demos have gotten fairly out of date, but they still give a good idea of what gptme can do.
+> These demos are very out of date and do not reflect the latest capabilities.
+We hope to update them soon!

 <table>
   <tr>